 There are many other strategies that are helpful when breaking down large PBI’s:

 - Break down items based on identified acceptance criteria.
 This may seem very obvious, but it’s often the easiest and most natural way to break down a PBI.
 Mapping out acceptance criteria for a PBI requires similar strategies like the ones described in this post;

 - Break down items based on the parts that are hard to implement and the parts that are easier.
 It may be difficult to set up a piece of functionality in a heavily designed UI, but getting it to work with a simple UI may be easy and sufficient for now.
 Again, it’s all about being pragmatic and delivering business value;

 - Break down items based on external dependencies.
 Sometimes functionality is dependent on external factors, such as implementing a consumer for a remote webservice (e.g. for electronic payment or connecting to Twitter).
 This may be difficult, but may not have the highest priority.
 Or the dependencies can be mocked for the time being;

 - Break down items based on usability requirements.
 This includes functionality for paging through a list of records, making a website readable for blind people or people with colorblindness, or implementing breadcrumbs;

 - Break down items based on SEO requirements, such as setting up dedicated landing pages for specific keywords, setting up goals for Google Analytics, or setting up XML sitemaps;

 When is a Product Backlog Item small enough?

-My own experience is that teams should strive to add at least between 5 stories to a one-week sprint (one per day).
+My own experience is that teams should strive to add at least between 5 and 8 items to a one-week sprint (one per day).
 They don’t have to be of equal size, but they shouldn’t be too big on their own.
-When teams use Story Point estimation, they often agree on a maximum size for a story to being taken into sprint.
-So a story will only be taken into sprint if it less than (say) 8 points.
 This also gives a clear goal to the refinement process of upcoming work.

 On potential concerns from the Scrum Team